Monthly Tech-Tip from Tony Hansen SignUp

 The brick-halves on the left cracked in two during drying, the crack opened at the center.
 I dried six of them and all cracked in the same way.
 The one-inch-slices were cut laterally from an extruded slug of clay and sun-dried.
 The radial pattern of the laminations are clearly visible on the break.
 These laminations are "a weakness" formed-into this extruded and unwedged clay, they would, of course, extend to fired integrity, weakening the piece.
 The halves on the right are from a brick that I made by first wedging (kneading) the clay, then forming and cutting it to size.
 It was likewise sun-dried.
 But did not crack.
 I broke it (with difficulty), notice the break followed the stresses of the breaking process, not internal lines of weakness.

 This company was plagued with drying cracks in their solid porcelain pieces.
 After some time they discovered that the deaired plastic material received from their suppliers had laminations (revealed in a cross section cut of the slug).
-Since they were not wedging, but simply inserting the clay into their hand extruders and presses, these laminations produced built-in weaknesses, the stresses of drying later exploited these.
-The obvious fix seemed to be to buy a vacuum pugmill to remix the clay.
+Since they were not wedging, but simply inserting the clay into their hand extruders and presses, these laminations produced built-in weaknesses - the stresses of drying later exploited these.
+The obvious fix seemed to be to buy a mixer/pugmill to remix the clay.
 But that did not work.
 Why?
-Commercial pugmills commonly have multiple shafts, hundreds of blades, large powerful motors, separate mixing and vacuum chambers, shredders, high-compression heads, etc. Small studio pugmills have none of these features.
+Commercial pugmills commonly have multiple shafts, hundreds of blades, large powerful motors, separate mixing and vacuum chambers, shredders, high-compression heads, etc. Many small studio pugmills have none of these features.
 They are still great for recycling and mixing clay that will later be wedged.
 But for the machine-forming purposes of this company, this pugmill actually made the laminations worse!
+Would a deairing pugmill have solved the problem?
+There is still room for caution will studio equipment in production settings.

 This simple device continuously gauges clay stiffness